A family talks together as they stand around a kitchen island.

 Table of contents

-1. Recovery from identity theft is a long and complex process.
+1. Recovery from identity theft may be a long and complex process.

-2. Identity theft protection services help you keep your information private with monitoring and support.
+2. Identity theft protection services can help you keep your information private with monitoring and support.

 3. With identity theft protection services, you’ll have elevated financial security around the clock.

-Recovering from identity theft can be a frustrating, long, and expensive experience.
+It can be a long and complex process to recover from identity theft.
 Identity theft protection services are a good idea if you’re looking for ways to protect your financial security, preserve your credit score, monitor your personal info, or help resolve identity theft.
-However, many identity protection services are available, and you’ll want to understand how these programs work before signing up.
+However, many identity protection services are available, and you’ll want to know how these programs work before signing up.

 How do identity theft protection services work?

-Identity theft protection services work differently depending on the specific program or plan.
-Often, they’ll include a range of services and tools that can help alert you when your personal info is found online or if someone tries to open an account in your name.
-There may also be resources that can help you recover from identity theft if your personal data has been compromised.
+Identity theft protection services work differently depending on the program.
+Often, they'll include a range of services and tools that can help alert you when your personal info is online or if someone tries to open an account in your name.
+There may also be resources that can help you recover from a stolen identity.

-• Credit monitoring.
-A change in your consumer credit report could indicate that someone opened a credit card or loan in your name or is using one of your credit accounts without your permission.
-A credit monitoring service that tracks all three major credit bureaus—Equifax®, Experian®, and TransUnion®—may be more helpful than one that only monitors your credit report at a single credit reporting agency.
+• Credit monitoring: A change in your consumer credit report could indicate when a fraudster opens a credit card or personal loan in your name or is using one of your credit accounts without your permission.
+A credit monitoring service that tracks all three major credit bureaus—Equifax®, Experian®, and TransUnion®—may be more helpful than one that only monitors your credit report at a single credit bureau.

-• Dark web monitoring.
-Personal info from a data breach may be sold on the dark web, a part of the internet that’s more difficult to access than the surface web.
-You can share information when you sign up for an identity theft protection service, such as your Social Security number (SSN) or phone number, and get an alert if it’s found on the dark web.
+• Dark web monitoring: Thieves may sell your personal info from a data breach on the dark web to other cyber criminals.
+When you sign up for an identity theft protection service, you may get an alert when information, such as your Social Security number (SSN) or phone number, appears on the dark web.

-• Identity theft insurance.1 An identity theft insurance plan can help cover eligible costs related to identity theft recovery.
-Identity theft coverage may include costs such as legal fees or reimbursements of stolen funds.
+• Identity theft insurance: An identity theft insurance plan may help cover eligible costs related to identity theft recovery.
+Discover offers up to $1MM identity theft insurance—for legal expenses, reimbursement of stolen funds, lost wages, and more covered expenses.1

 Did you know?

-A child’s identity may be more valuable to identity thieves because parents often don’t monitor their children’s credit reports or think accounts will be opened in their names.
-Your identity protection monitoring services may extend monitoring and assistance services to your children.
+A child's identity can be attractive to ID thieves because parents often don't monitor their children's credit reports.
+Identity protection monitoring services may extend monitoring and assistance services to your children.
+With Discover's Identity Theft Protection program, there's no additional cost—add up to 10 children.2

 Before signing up for an identity theft protection service, review the company’s offerings to see what’s included and how much a subscription costs.
-You can compare Discover Identity Theft Protection to Lifelock.
+You can compare Discover Identity Theft Protection to other providers.

 Identity theft protection services go beyond essential credit monitoring or credit score tracking.
 These services look for your information in various databases and alert you of suspicious activity, such as a change of address.
 These alerts can be an early warning that an identity thief is trying to use your personal information to commit fraud.
 This allows you to respond to the issue immediately.